-FRIDAY, JULY 12, 2024
+FRIDAY, JULY 11, 2025

 - 1. All 4-Her's participating in the Livestock Auction must attend a meeting at 9 AM in the Show Arena. - 2.
 All committee members and participants are expected to assist in setting up the auction arena, auction alley, etc. - 3.
 All committee members are expected to assist during the auction. - 4.
 The 4-H member is responsible for delivering their buyer certificate picture to the buyer once returning their animal to the barn.
-The 4-H'er is responsible for ensuring

-- that their animal is in the staging area and sale arena at the designated time.
+The 4-H'er is responsible for ensuring that their animal is in the staging area and sale arena at the designated time.
 If the 4-H'er is not present at the designated sale time, that animal will not be sold. - 5.
 The 4-H'er is responsible for returning the animal to its pen. - 6.
 Swine sold in the 4-H Auction will be the only animals released Friday evening.
 The 4-H'er and their parent(s) are responsible for ensuring that the animal ends up at the buyers intended destination.
 Loading will be directed by the swine superintendent.

-SATURDAY, JULY 13, 2024
+SATURDAY, JULY 12, 2025

 - 1. Prior to departure, all participants shall clean their assigned pens or premiums will be withheld.
 All aisles are to be swept clean.
 All members are to assist in cleaning the scale and staging area.
 Swine members must have their pen area checked by the swine superintendent or swine leaders before they can pick up their premiums on Sunday afternoon.
 The Superintendent and committee members shall ensure that all equipment is properly stored and secured - 2.
 The Herdsman Award, Rookie Herdsman, and Skill-a-thon awards will be given out during Achievement Night. - 3.
-Livestock premiums will be available in the 4-H Exhibit Hall between 6:30 and 8:00 PM.
-Swine members must have their pen area checked before they pick up their premiums. - 4.
 All 4-H livestock will be released at 7:30 PM.

-SUNDAY, JULY 14, 2024
+SUNDAY, JULY 13, 2025

-Livestock premiums will be available in the 4-H Exhibit Hall between 1:00 and 2:00 PM.
-Swine members must have their pen area checked before they pick up their premiums.
 All hogs, equipment, and waste must be out of the building by 1:00 PM.